Marnus Labuschagne

 Playing Role

-Marnus Labuschagne's ascent to the higher echelons of Test batting was an extraordinary tale of making the most of an unexpected opportunity.
-During the Lord's Ashes Test against England in August 2019, Steven Smith was felled by Jofra Archer's bouncer and Labuschagne would become his concussion substitute - the first time in Test history the protocol had been used.
-By the end of the year he had eclipsed Smith as the leading Test run-scorer in the world, and locked in the No. 3 spot, in the midst of a prolific home summer that brought him four centuries in five matches against Pakistan and New Zealand including a double century at the SCG.
+Marnus Labuschagne's ascent to the higher echelons of Test batting hinged on an unexpected opportunity.
+During the Lord's Test against England in August 2019, Steven Smith was felled by a bouncer and Labuschagne became his concussion substitute - the first such in Test history.
+A few months later he had eclipsed Smith as the leading Test run-scorer in the world for the calendar year, and locked in Australia's No. 3 spot, during a prolific home summer that brought him four centuries in five matches against Pakistan and New Zealand, including a double-century at the SCG.

-Labuschagne was born in Klerksdorp, in South Africa's North West province, to South African parents.
-His family emigrated to Australia in 2004 when he was 10.
-He grew up speaking Afrikaans, and only became fluent in English after moving to Australia.
-Before his international call-up he had been best known for his work as a substitute short leg fielder for Australia taking a superb catch off Nathan Lyon in the 2014 Brisbane Test against India.
-He made 83 on his Sheffield Shield debut for Queensland in 2014 and was the second leading run-scorer in the 2017-18 Sheffield Shield season scoring 795 runs at 39.75 with two centuries.
+Born in Klerksdorp, South Africa, to South African parents, he emigrated with his family to Australia in 2004, when he was ten.
+Before his international call-up Labuschagne was best known for his work as a substitute short-leg fielder for Australia, taking a superb catch off Nathan Lyon in the 2014 Brisbane Test against India.
+Earlier that season he had made 83 on his first-class debut, for Queensland.
+In the 2017-18 Sheffield Shield, he was the second-highest scorer, with 795 runs, including two hundreds.

-In his first two Test against Pakistan it was his useful legspin - something he would continue to develop - that stood out as much as his batting as he took eight wickets while showing a glimmer of his potential with the bat in Abu Dhabi.
-Following the recall against India, he made a composed 81 in the pink-ball Test against Sri Lanka in Brisbane but did not receive a Cricket Australia contract despite being an incumbent in the Test team.
+In Labuschagne's first two Tests it was his useful legspin that stood out as much as his batting: he took eight wickets while showing a glimmer of his potential with the bat in Abu Dhabi.
+Following the recall against India, he made a composed 81 in the pink-ball Test against Sri Lanka in Brisbane.

 Marnus Labuschagne Career Stats